jonnonz1/nz-statute-book/acts/public/2005/ngati-awa-claims-settlement-act-2005.md

 (1) The Ngāti Awa governance entity is, in relation to the redress licensed land,— (a) the confirmed beneficiary under clause 11.1 of the Crown forestry rental trust deed; and (b) the representative referred to in clause 11.5(c) of that deed.
-(2) The Crown must give notice under section 17(4)(b) of the Crown Forest Assets Act 1989 in respect of the redress licensed land as if that section applies to the redress licensed land, even though the Waitangi Tribunal has not made a recommendation under section 8HB(1)(a) of the Treaty of Waitangi Act 1975 for the return of the redress licensed land.
+(2) The Crown must give notice under section 17(4)﻿(b) of the Crown Forest Assets Act 1989 in respect of the redress licensed land as if that section applies to the redress licensed land, even though the Waitangi Tribunal has not made a recommendation under section 8HB(1)﻿(a) of the Treaty of Waitangi Act 1975 for the return of the redress licensed land.
-(3) Notice given by the Crown under subsection (2) has effect as if the Waitangi Tribunal had made a recommendation under section 8HB(1)(a) of the Treaty of Waitangi Act 1975 for the return of the redress licensed land and that recommendation had become final on the settlement date.
+(3) Notice given by the Crown under subsection (2) has effect as if the Waitangi Tribunal had made a recommendation under section 8HB(1)﻿(a) of the Treaty of Waitangi Act 1975 for the return of the redress licensed land and that recommendation had become final on the settlement date.
 (4) In this section, Crown forestry rental trust deed means the trust deed made on 30 April 1990 establishing the Crown forestry rental trust under section 34 of the Crown Forest Assets Act 1989.

 ### 142 Effect of Crown forestry licences on redress licensed land
-(1) The Ngāti Awa governance entity is the licensor under any Crown forestry licences in relation to the redress licensed land as if that land had been returned to Māori ownership under section 36 of the Crown Forests Assets Act 1989.
+(1) The Ngāti Awa governance entity is the licensor under any Crown forestry licences in relation to the redress licensed land as if that land had been returned to Māori ownership under section 36 of the Crown Forest Assets Act 1989.
 (2) To the extent that the Crown has not completed the process described in clause 17.4 of the Crown forestry licences in relation to the redress licensed land before the settlement date, it must continue the process after the settlement date until its completion.
 (3) For the period from the settlement date until the completion by the Crown of the process referred to in subsection (2), the licence fee payable under the Crown forestry licence in respect of the redress licensed land is the amount described in clause 8.4.3(a) of the Ngāti Awa deed of settlement.
-(4) To avoid doubt, section 36(1)(b) of the Crown Forests Assets Act 1989 does not apply to the redress licensed land.
+(4) To avoid doubt, section 36(1)﻿(b) of the Crown Forest Assets Act 1989 does not apply to the redress licensed land.

 **Right of access over redress licensed land**